buptzyb/tensorflow_multistream/tensorflow/examples/multistream/README.md

 Set `TF_GPU_THREAD_MODE=gpu_private` and `TF_GPU_THREAD_COUNT=N` to use `N` additional threads for every stream group to execute GPU ops, instead of using the threads from the above session thread pool.
 Set `TF_GPU_THREAD_MODE=gpu_shared` to let all the stream groups share `N` additional threads.

 See the **Best Practice** section in the [document](https://docs.google.com/document/d/1yL3lWk_iFKqLTyekkuaiKXZ78I0lPmD5kM1fghHRs4Y/edit?usp=sharing) for more information.

+## **Migration Instruction**

+You may need to migrate the multiple streams functionality to your own version of TensorFlow.
+Here are some considerations for migration.

+Besides the examples and README commit, our multi-stream implementation consists of four commits:

+1. stream merging

+2. multiple streams for inference

+3. multiple streams for training

+4. stream-aware BFC allocator

+If you need multiple streams for the inference system, migrating the second commit should be sufficient to enable the feature.
+But the first commit is also worth trying as it can help reduce the stream-switching overhead in one stream group, which can be the main overhead if you have a lot of small HtoD/DtoH data transfers or if you are using an old version of CUDA driver (older than r515).

+If you need multiple streams for the training system, you have to migrate all the first three commits.
+There is a new class called `TensorHolder` in the first commit, and it will be used in the third commit.
+You can just migrate this class and its object in the OpKernel params if you don't want to migrate the whole first commit.

+The fourth commit implements a new allocator that helps reduce the GPU memory consumption.
+If the GPU goes OOM after enabling multiple streams and using the environment variable `TF_SEGMENT_OWN_CONST=true` cannot help, this commit can help you reduce the memory usage to the same level as with single streams, but may also bring some synchronization overhead.